UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3 : Multicore and Multithreaded Jobs
 * In Slurm, `ntasks` means number of tasks, whereas `cpus-per-task` allocates processor cores.
-In most jobs (serial, MPI) this is 1 by default.
 * With shared-memory multithreaded jobs on (e.g., OpenMP), modify the `--cpus-per-task` to a maximum of the cores in the node.<br />
 `#SBATCH ­­--cpus-­per-­task=8`
-* See examples at `/usr/local/common/FSL/`
-* See example at `/usr/local/common/IntroLinux/constraint.slurm`
+* See examples at `/usr/local/common/ADMIXTURE` and `/usr/local/common/IntroLinux/constraint.slurm`
 -- *Slide End* --

 -- *Slide* --